-On October 21, 2016, two incompatible chemicals were accidentally mixed at the MGPI Processing, Inc. (MGPI) facility in Atchison, Kansas.
+On Oct.
+21, 2016, two incompatible chemicals were accidentally mixed at the MGPI Processing facility in Atchison, KS.
 The incident occurred during a routine chemical delivery of sulfuric acid from the acid supplier to the MGPI facility tank farm.
 The truck driver incorrectly attached the delivery hose to a connection for a tank of sodium hypochlorite (bleach).
 These two materials are not compatible, and mixing sulfuric acid with sodium hypochlorite produced a cloud containing chlorine and other compounds.

 The cloud impacted workers onsite and the surrounding community.
-Over 140 people, including members of the public, MGPI employees, and the truck driver, sought medical attention.
+Over 140 people required medical attention, including members of the public, MGPI employees, and the truck driver.
 One MGPI employee and five members of the public required hospitalization as a result of exposure to the cloud.
-Several factors led to this incident:

-- Poor labeling of the connection points for different chemicals.
-(The labels in figure 1 were not present at the time of the incident, but were added to the photo for clarity) - A weak system to communicate the correct connection point between the company and the vendor's driver. - Failure of the operator to verify the correct connection before allowing transfer of the acid. - Errors and inconsistencies in the unloading procedure and poor understanding of that procedure by the operators.
+Several factors led to this incident: poor labeling of the connection points for different chemicals (the connection points were not labeled as in Figure 1), a weak system to communicate the correct connection point between the company and the vendor's driver, failure of the operator to verify the correct connection before allowing transfer of the acid, errors and inconsistencies in the unloading procedure, and poor understanding of that procedure by the operators.